Characters of the Tekken series: Jun Kazama/Unknown

-Although Jun did not appear in subsequent canonical games in the series, she is still mentioned throughout.
-She appears as a soul or vision in Jin Kazama's Tekken 4 ending, which persuades Jin to spare Heihachi's life in honor of herself.
+Although Jun did not appear in subsequent canonical games in the series for many years, she is still mentioned throughout.
+She appears as a vision in Jin Kazama's Tekken 4 ending, which persuades Jin to spare Heihachi's life in her honor.
 She is also mentioned numerous times by Jin and Kazuya during the prologue of the Scenario Campaign mode of Tekken 6, which retells the main events of previous games.
 Outside of the main series, Jun appears as a playable character in the non-canonical Tekken Tag Tournament as well as its sequel, Tekken Tag Tournament 2, where she is fought as a boss and transforms into Unknown in the final stage after defeating her.
 She is also playable in the free-to-play spin-off Tekken Revolution.

-Jun made her return to the canonical story of Tekken in Tekken 8 as she was revealed to be a playable character during the gameplay trailer footage at The Game Awards 2022.
-Despite previously being presumed dead, due to her encounter with Ogre prior to the events of Tekken 3, series director Katsuhiro Harada confirmed that Jun never actually died, but was simply missing.
-It is reveals that Jun and an Ancient Ogre she and Jin encountered was transported inside Yakushima's sacred sanctuary, where she defeated the alien.
-However, while trying to get out of the sanctuary, Jun falls unconscious, as her soul trapped inside the astral world after hearing Kazama main branch's lullaby and saw a vision of Jin and Kazuya's final conflict in the future during the eight tournament.
-Six months after the Devil Gene existence became known to the public since Tekken 7, then followed by Jin's self-purification of his devil self at the near end of Tekken 8, Jun wakes up from a coma.
-Before waking up back to physical world, Jun is visited by Jin and help him complete his transformation into an angel of hope to ward Kazuya off from his Devil Gene and Azazel's existences.
-After Jin defeated Kazuya and restored world peace, Jun picks up Kazuya's unconscious body to an unknown point along with her.
+Jun made her return to the canonical story in Tekken 8, after being revealed as a playable character in a trailer at The Game Awards 2022.
+Despite previously being presumed dead by her son following her encounter with Ogre, series director Katsuhiro Harada confirmed that Jun never actually died, but was simply missing.
+Jun explains that during their battle, in order to save Jin, she lured Ogre to the Kazama Sanctuary on Yakushima, a sacred ground passed down through generations of her family.
+Here, she defeated the creature, but was gravely wounded.
+Guided by a mystic force, she lay on the sanctuary's alter, where she fell into a coma-like state, recovering from her injuries.
+Despite being unconscious, Jun saw visions of the fierce battle between Jin and Kazuya.
+Using her Kazama powers, she was able to project a vision of herself to Jin, gifting him the power necessary to purify himself of the Devil gene, before encouraging him to also purify Kazuya.
+Having saved Jin, Jun wakes from her coma.
+Following the fight between Jin and Kazuya, in which the two were successfully purified by Jun's Kazama power, Jun is seen arriving at the side of an unconscious Kazuya.